-An outdoor uphill hike/run test is not as controlled as a treadmill but it can still set a great baseline for you AeT.
-For this test the most important part is keeping a steady heart rate for as long as possible.
-We recommend using a long gradual hill in the range of 5-10% grade but if you only have a flat area you can make this work too.
-You will need a heart rate monitor for this test.
+An outdoor uphill hike/run Aerobic Threshold test is not as controlled as a treadmill test, but it can still set a great baseline for your AeT.
+For this test the most important part is keeping a steady heart rate (HR) for as long as possible.
+We recommend using a long, gradual hill in the range of 5%–10% grade, but if you only have a flat area you can make this work too.

-Step One: Make sure your heart rate monitor is working.
+- Make sure your heart rate monitor is working.

-Step Four: When nose breathing becomes too difficult back off just enough to a sustainable nose breathing pace for 10–15min.
-Note your heart rate at this pace!
+- When nose breathing becomes too difficult, back off just enough to a sustainable nose breathing pace for 10–15min.
+Note HR at this pace!
 This HR usually only has a 2–4bpm difference from easy breathing to unsustainable nose breathing.